joeljacobs/cf-ddns/README.md

 Requires curl.

-You will need to provide the following:
+You will need to create a file in the same directory named "credentials" with the following information:
 + Your Cloudflare Key
-+ The host record name you want to change
 + Your CloudFlare email address
 + Your CloudFlare Zone
-+ The host record ID
++ The host record name you want to change

-To obtain your record ID (among other things,) you can use my CloudFlare Shell script: https://github.com/joeljacobs/cloudflare-shell
+A sample credentials file has been included.

+You can use my cloudflare-shell tool to manually view and edit your Cloudflare files from the command-line: https://github.com/joeljacobs/cloudflare-shell

-The hidden file that records your latest public IP address will be saved in $HOME/.wan_ip-cf.txt
+Note: The hidden file that records your latest public IP address will be saved in $HOME/.wan_ip-cf.txt